microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/README.md

 They would like to automatically classify each claim detail a customer types in as either home or auto, based on the text.
 This classification should be displayed in the claim summary, so an agent can quickly assess whether they are dealing with purely a home claim, an auto claim, or a claim with a mixture of the two.

-They would also like to experiment with applying sentiment analysis to the claim text.
+They would also like to experiment with applying text analysis to the claim text.
 Contoso Ltd. knows most customers are either factual in their description (a neutral sentiment) or slightly unhappy (a more negative sentiment).
 They believe that negative sentiment can indicate that the claim text involves a more severe situation, which might warrant an agent's expedited review.
+Furthermore, they would like to understand any positive or negative opinions the customers have expressed in their responses, and quickly identify key concepts in the claims text.
+They would also like to detect the language of the claims and identify any personal information included by customers in their responses.

 Next, they would like to summarize long claim text automatically.
 This summarization would enable the agent to get the gist before reading the full claim and quickly remind themselves of the context when revisiting it.

-Finally, they would like to automatically extract information from the photos submitted with the claims to increase their searchability.
+As a final step, they would like to organize the information generated from text classification, text analysis, and text summarization that can be then fed into their Agent portal.

 November 2021